Full rank presentations and nilpotent groups: structure, Diophantine problem, and genericity: Introduction

-Note that there is another model that gives random 2-generated torsion-free nilpotent groups: in \cite{Dymarz} such groups are obtained as subgroups of groups of unitriangular matrices generated by two random words in the standard generators.
-This model exploits the classical result that any finitely generated torsion-free nilpotent group embeds into a suitable unitriangular group $UT_n(\mathbb{Z})$.
+Observe that the approach above can be utilized in any class of groups where finite presentations make sense, in particular, in any variety of groups.
+Following \cite{Duchin}, for every $c \in \mathbb{N}$ one can take the variety ${\mathcal N}_c$ of all nilpotent groups of nilpotency class at most $c$ and consider random finitely presented groups in ${\mathcal N}_c$ with respect to the density of the few-relators models.
+In \cite{Duchin} it is proved (among other results) that in the class ${\mathcal N}_c$ the group $G = \langle A \mid R\rangle_{\mc{N}_c}$ is trivial a.a.s.\ (as $\ell \to \infty$) if and only if $|R|$ tends to infinity as a function of $\ell$.
+In particular, the density model in the class ${\mathcal N}_c$ yields trivial groups a.a.s. for any density parameter $d$.
+Because of this in the class ${\mathcal N}_c$ the density model does not look very interesting.

-In this paper, following \cite{Duchin}, we study the structure of random nilpotent groups.
-As a corollary we characterize decidability of Diophantine problem in random nilpotent groups.
-Below we fix some terminology:
+A completely different model of random nilpotent groups was introduced by Delp, Dymarz and Schaffer-Cohen in \cite{Dymarz}, where the authors obtain random 2-generated torsion-free nilpotent groups as subgroups of groups of unitriangular matrices generated by two random words in the standard generators.
+This model is based on the classical result that any finitely generated torsion-free nilpotent group embeds into a suitable unitriangular group $UT_n(\mathbb{Z})$.